Nidrax/BetterRemove/README.md

 * `-v`, `--verbose` – print what is being done.

-* `-N`, `--no-preserve-root` – does not treat the root directory `/` nor any system-important directory specially (check the table of protected directories).
+* `-N`, `--no-preserve-root` – does not treat the root directory `/` nor any system-important directory specially (check the list of [protected directories](#protected-directories)).
 If not used, user will be prompted to explicitly confirm the removal.

 * `-h`, `--help` – display this help and exit.